YueLin301/yuelin301.github.io/_posts/2023-08-11-Information-Design-10min.md

 > Kamenica, Emir, and Matthew Gentzkow.
 "Bayesian persuasion." *American Economic Review* (2011).
 {: .prompt-info }

 In practical economic scenarios, persuasion is ubiquitous and plays a crucial role.
-As stated in the title and conclusion of McCloskey and Klamer’s paper, **“one quarter of the GDP is persuasion”**.
-This kind of persuasion demonstrates that communication is conceivable in mixed-motive scenarios.
+As stated in the title and conclusion of McCloskey and Klamer’s paper, **“one quarter of the GDP is persuasion”.** This kind of persuasion demonstrates that communication is conceivable in mixed-motive scenarios.

 > Research in this second strand includes applications to (in no particular order): financial sector stress tests, grading in schools, employee feedback, law enforcement deployment, censorship, entertainment, financial over-the-counter markets, voter coalition formation, research procurement, contests, medical testing, medical research, matching platforms, price discrimination, financing, insurance, transparency in organizations, and routing software.